wouterverweirder/kinect2/README.md

 $ npm install kinect2
 ```

-There are no precompiled binaries yet, so you need to have [node-gyp installed on your system](https://github.com/nodejs/node-gyp).

 ## Examples

 There are nodejs and electron examples in the examples/ folder of this repo.
 To run them, execute npm install and npm start: